tempesta-tech/tempesta-test/README.md

 Code of configurable tests located in `framework/` directory.
 It contains basic class for configurable test and classes for items.
-Also it contains class for deproxy managment and polling cycle.
+Also it contains class for deproxy management and polling cycle.

 #### TempestaTest